micro-community/development/design/store/model.md

 ## Overview

+The store provides basic key-value storage with some additions but this isn't sufficient for crud based operation.
+We need something that provides higher level functionality in the rails did.
+Rails promoted the model-view-controller (MVC) whereas in micro we want to promote client-server-model (CSM).
+In this case, a model is fairly important to our requirements for not only calling/handling requests but also persisting data.

+## Rationale

 The querying capabilities of simple key-value stores can be extended by saving the data in a way that will enable querying with a specifc query in mind.
 Ie. let's say we want to list all object where the field `A` equals to `15`: